-General visitors younger than 14 years of age should be accompanied by an adult and must follow all applicable infection prevention and control (IPAC) precautions that are in place at the home.
+General visitors younger than 14 years of age must be accompanied by an adult and must follow all applicable public health measures that are in place at the home (e.g. active screening, physical distancing, hand hygiene, masking for source control).

-6.0 Screening
+6.0 SCREENING